jonnymuir/jonnymoo.github.io/_posts/2022-07-03-Coaching-Self-Actualisation.md

 I like this, and as long as you are critical of the authors and their own infallibility or even agendas, there is a wealth of depth to inform helping others help themselves.

 From the point of view of coaching, it strikes me that you will be dealing with people who will either come with their own views on spiritualism, religious or otherwise, or may not want a prescriptive model pushing their way.
 Therefore, it is important not to push.
-This is where I need to reconcile my own needs with reality.
-For instance, I have no desire to become a "business guru coach" because that would be disingenuous (or even incongruous), so I need to find out what it is I do want.
-This is positive and will be interesting.
-From content and process theory - either I start changing, or I change by context (or a mixture of both).

 ## Discuss and research models enabling the effectiveness of contracting in a coaching environment